 Regulatory reporting is a growing burden and regulators continue to take disciplinary action against firms for missing filings or reporting incorrect data.
-We have reporting specialists in the UK, US and Asia that can help with anything from Annex IV to Form PF, Form 13F and Form CPO-PQR.
+We have reporting specialists in Singapore, Hong Kong, the UK, and US who can help with MAS and SFC reporting, and international requirements from Annex IV, to Form PF, Form 13F and Form CPO-PQR.
 Our team can help with all elements of completing your returns, from breaking down methodologies and calculating portfolio responses to making the final submission directly to the relevant regulator on your behalf.

 The SEC has expressed renewed interest in ensuring firms are compliant with their regulatory reporting obligations.
 Form PF was introduced in 2012, and requires private funds to report on their regulatory assets under management (RAUM).
 Firms’ reporting frequency will be based on the fund structure and RAUM.
 Private funds are required to submit returns either quarterly or annually.
 We will work with you to ensure your asset classification, RAUM and risk exposure calculations are in line with the high standards expected by the regulator.
 We can help you with completing your Form PF returns all the way through from the initial discussions regarding methodologies to the final submission in FINRA.
 We have the technology to do this on your behalf.